jesse0099/EC2_INSTANCE_DESCRIPTOR/docs/source/examples.rst

 |       ``--stack-name {AWS Stack Name}``
 |       ``--capabilities CAPABILITY_IAM CAPABILITY_NAMED_IAM``

+Build the Docs
+**************

+To build the documentation, you only need Sphinx, a theme of your choice, and, of course, the docs/source directory.
+You can use the Sphinx module provided as optional in the "pyproject.toml" file.

+*Inside the virtual environment*

+Move to docs/.
+Once you have done that, you can execute the following commands:

+    * ``make clean``
+        Deletes the content of docs/build folder.
+    * ``make html``
+        Based on the content of the docs/source directory and the doc-strings from the app/,
+        generates documentation for the project in HTML.
+Other formats are available, as you can see in `Sphinx Docs`_.

 .. note::
     Execute at repository root level.
 In depth information can be found in: